- 6 large Idaho potatoes, scrubbed

 - cooked duck meat torn into bite-size pieces

-- Bake until the cheese on top is golden and bubbly, about 30 minutes.
-Serve immediately.
+Bake until the cheese on top is golden and bubbly, about 30 minutes.
+Serve immediately, garnished with green onions and freshly ground black pepper, if desired.

 Spicy Duck Empanadas With Cilantro Cream